jotyot/rate-review/README.md

 - `total_sent_neural_model.ipynb`
   - based on the total sentiment counts
   - generates `nn4_40.pt`
+- `neural_test.py`
+  - contains functions to train, test, and evaulate the models

 ### models
 The saved pytorch models to be loaded for the website